 Community Impact Study.
-A study related to the quantity and kind of improvement and services to be provided by the community for the proposed development.
-This study should include an estimate of revenue to the community from proposed development and an estimate of the cost of improvements and services required to serve the development immediately, and should include, where applicable but not be limited to, services and improvements, schools, utilities, including sewerage, water mains, and storm drainage, streets, traffic signals, police and fire protection, refuse collection and disposal, recreation facilities, and any other information deemed necessary by the Planning Commission to make a decision.
+A study related to the quantity and kind of improvement and services needed to support the proposed development.
+This study should include an estimate of revenue to the Town from proposed development and an estimate of the cost of improvements and services required to serve the development immediately, and should include, where applicable but not be limited to, services and improvements, schools, utilities, including sewerage, water mains, and storm drainage, streets, traffic signals, police and fire protection, refuse collection and disposal, recreation facilities, and any other information deemed necessary by the Planning Commission to make a decision.